One of the most common enquiries we have is from companies requiring assistance with existing applications that have become problematic.

 Don’t just leave a lone developer (or other team member) to toil away on their own.
 Enroll all people/roles/departments who can provide input to the problem.
 It is often the case that a small change to an upstream business process will mitigate the pressing symptoms enough to give the technical team some breathing room to address the problem effectively.

 This does not mean that you doggedly stick to something that doesn’t work.
 Your plan should allow for flexibility and unknowns.
 That said, defining and agreeing a structured approach to tackle your problem is essential.
 A good plan provides clarity for team members to work together effectively and also for your stakeholders, enabling them to understand the progress being made.

 Once you have solved the problem and averted the current crisis, it is all too tempting to move on to more exciting things.
 However, this frequently results in similar problems occurring again further down the road.
 As the saying goes: “Where there is crisis, there is opportunity” – With that in mind, it is advisable to review the cause(s) of the current problem whilst it is fresh in everyone’s minds; evaluate the risks of them recurring, or similar challenges arising.
 In addition, it is not unusual to uncover other risks whilst investigating the primary problem.
 These should be recorded and communicated to the business.
 With the pain of the current crisis still fresh, it is often a good time to get buy-in to take preventative action to limit future problems.

-If you think your software applications might be holding you back and you need some help identifying the people, process and technology barriers that are impacting your business, check out our new Software Application Health Check service.
-Alternatively, get in touch to see how we can help.
+If you think your software applications might be holding you back and you need help identifying the barriers that are impacting your business, get in touch to see how we can help.